How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • too cold or hot;

-• spicy and sour food;
+• spicy and sour foods;

 • products containing coarse fibers;